Bryanthelol/LongPlus/README.md

 # Long Plus
-an addon of WoW for options augmentation (Credits to to Leatrix Plus)
+An addon of WoW for options augmentation (Credits to to Leatrix Plus)

 ## Features

+### Nameplate

 1. Show/Hide friendly nameplates.
-2. Change the width and Y-axis position of friendly nameplates.
+2. Change the width and height of friendly nameplates.

 ## How to use

 Click the minimap button to open Long Plus.

 # ChangLog

+## v0.1.3

+Bug fixes

+## v0.1.2

+Add icon and license

 ## v0.1.1